 Crane Creations Theatre Company (CCTC) was founded by Andreja Kovac, a professional director, creator, and producer.
 She is originally from Slovenia, but is now based in Mississauga.
 Andreja holds the equivalent of an MFA in Directing for Theatre and Radio from Slovenia’s National Conservatory for Theatre.
-She is a graduate of the National Theatre School of Canada’s directing program.
-Before immigrating to Canada she directed more than 40 award winning productions at Slovene state funded, repertory theatres, which toured internationally.
+She is also a graduate of the National Theatre School of Canada’s directing program.
+Before immigrating to Canada she directed more than 40 award winning productions at Slovene state funded, repertory theatres, most of which toured internationally.
 She received critical acclaim as a director of classical pieces, contemporary work, opera, theatre for young audiences and devised projects.

 After this success, and her time at the National Theatre School, she decided to take on another challenge, starting a theatre company in Mississauga.
 In 2015, Crane Creations Theatre Company was incorporated as a not-for-profit.